Santiago Mariño: Later activities

 In May 1831, a council of 150 residents of the city of Barcelona, General Santiago Mariño and José Tadeo Monagas were invested as the principal authorities of the "State of the East", until the installation of the first Congress to be convened later.
 After that, President José Antonio Páez stopped this separatist attempt, negotiating with the Monagas brothers, convincing them to submit to central authority.

 On 8 July 1835, there was a violent and bloody military coup to overthrough president Jose Maria Vargas, known as the "Revolución de las Reformas", headed by Mariño, which had the objectives of establishing military control, the religion of the State, to vindicate the name of Simón Bolivar as Liberator, and to reconstruct Great Colombia.
 On 9 July 1835 President Vargas and Vice-president Andrés Narvarte were expelled to the Island of Saint Thomas, and Mariño briefly took the power of the country.
 However, José Antonio Páez and his forces entered Caracas on 28 July to find it abandoned by the Reformists, and reinstated Vargas, putting an early end to Mariño's military rule.
 Mariño was forced into exile in 1836, fleeing to Curaçao, Jamaica, Haiti, and finally Colombia.

 Mariño returned to Venezuela in 1848 and became Army Chief under President José Tadeo Monagas to confront his former leader, General José Antonio Páez, also President of Venezuela.

 Mariño unsuccessfully bid for the presidency of Venezuela several times in the 1830s and 40s.
 In 1848 he led the forces supporting President Monagas which overthrew Páez at the 'Batalla de Los Araguatos' on 10 March 1848.
 Páez was imprisoned, and eventually exiled.

 Mariño died in the town of La Victoria on 4 September (or, according to one source, 20 November), 1854.

+Legacy

+Mariño appears as a Comandante General in Sid Meier's Civilization VI, available only to users playing as the Gran Colombia civilization.